 Help people recognize your widget by including design elements linked to your brand’s identity.
 Design elements like brand colors, typeface, and stylized glyphs can make a widget instantly recognizable.
 Take care to keep brand-related design elements from crowding out useful information or making your widget look out of place on the Home Screen.

-NOTE When a widget appears in Notification Center in iOS and macOS or on the Home Screen in iOS, the system displays the app name below it.
-In Notification Center or the Home Screen in iPadOS, the app name doesn’t appear below a widget.
+NOTE When a widget appears in Notification Center in macOS or on the Home Screen in iOS, the system displays the app name below it.
+In Today View, the Lock Screen on iPhone, and the Home Screen in iPadOS, the app name doesn’t appear below a widget.